copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 With **PKCE** (Proof Key for Code Exchange), **Authorization Code Injection attacks** are mitigated: even if an attacker steals a valid authorization code, only the original instance that generated the `code_verifier` (the SPA or BFF) can redeem it for tokens, keeping the overall design significantly more robust.
 And the SPA can securely perform the Authorization Code Flow without a client secret, which is not suitable for public clients like SPAs.

-!!! warning "SPA Auth Code flow + PKCE is secure ONLY IF the scripts installed by SPA (via NPM for .e.g.), your browser and underlying OS/transport layers are secure"
+!!! warning "SPA Auth Code flow + PKCE is secure ONLY IF the JS scripts installed by SPA (via NPM for .e.g.), your browser and underlying OS/transport layers are secure"
     Although with PKCE, the SPA (considered as public client) doesn't need to hold the **client secret**, the main risk factor in SPA+PKCE is XSS attacks, as **access tokens are stored in browser memory/sessionStorage**, which are accessible to JavaScript code running in the browser, including potentially malicious scripts injected via XSS vulnerabilities or browser extensions.
 Therefore, it's crucial to implement robust security measures to protect against XSS attacks when using this flow.

     The IETF now (as of 2025) recommends the [Backend-For-Frontend (BFF) pattern](#oidc-authorization-code-flow-confidential-client-with-bff-pattern-and-session-cookies) as the gold standard for securing modern web applications, moving all authentication logic from public browser to a confidential server.